 RESEARCH - Research Profile

-I’m passionate about research and its potential to improve others’ lives and I enjoy collaborating to combine complementary perspectives, knowledge sets, methodological capabilities, and personal backgrounds and temperaments, to produce high quality research output.
-I count myself lucky because working as an academic offers tremendous freedom to follow one’s curiosity and untangle knotty questions or challenges.
-I hope, moreover, that my research is useful for others in helping them to achieve what they want from life.
+I’m passionate about research and its potential to improve others’ lives and I enjoy collaborating to combine complementary perspectives, knowledge, methodological capabilities, and personal backgrounds and temperaments, to produce high quality research.
+I count myself lucky because working as an academic offers me freedom to follow my curiosity and untangle knotty questions or challenges.
+I hope, moreover, that my research helps others to achieve what they want from life.

 Recently I’ve been working in three areas of research interest.